Free Consultation: (312) 924-7575

 Permanent partial disability

-Scheduled loss of use benefits are awarded to workers who lose a body part.
-You can receive a portion of your previous weekly wages multiplied by the number of weeks in the schedule.
+Scheduled loss of use awards are benefits workers get if they lose a body part, and you can recover a portion of your previous weekly wages multiplied by the number of weeks in the schedule.
 Unscheduled awards are for a permanent disability that is not on the schedule list, and you will get a rating based on your disability rating.

 Wage differential benefits compensate for a portion of your earnings when you can work in a lower position than before the injury.
 These benefits can last five years or until you reach age 67, whichever comes first.
 Lastly, disfigurement benefits allow you to receive wages for 162 weeks, making up for some of your pre-accident wages.